lesander/fritzbox.js/DOCS.md

 # Documentation

+**Documentation is outdated and still a work in progress.
+This is expected to be finished by release v2.1.0**

 Every call to any `fritz` function should include the `options` object.
 The domain (or IP address) can differ with your local network setup.
 If your Fritz!Box does not require a username while logging in, you can simply leave that field blank.
 ```js
 {